Perspective | College football players are human beings first. Officials seem determined to ignore that.

 “The problem with that,” says Thornton as coach, “is I don’t want to get him hurt.
 We need him to score touchdowns.”

 None of the adults in the SEC meeting said so uncivilly what that booster urged in “Friday Night Lights.”
-But they intimated no less, suggesting that the health and welfare of players both black and white is less important than the sport’s bottom line.
+But they intimated no less, suggesting that the health and welfare of players both Black and White are less important than the bottom line.

-As SEC Commissioner Greg Sankey answered when asked whether it is worth it to play football under these uncertain health conditions: “I think the good news is we’ve all adapted, you’ve adapted, your teammates have adapted — not perfectly, but to be healthy, to reduce the positive, to really eliminate the positives.
+SEC Commissioner Greg Sankey’s answer when asked whether it is worth it to play football under these uncertain health conditions: “I think the good news is we’ve all adapted, you’ve adapted, your teammates have adapted — not perfectly, but to be healthy, to reduce the positive, to really eliminate the positives.

 “I think the great line in life is, ‘Nothing is guaranteed.’
 We feel that way a little bit more right now.
 But part of our work is to bring as much certainty in the midst of this really strange time as we can so you can play football in the most healthy way possible — with the understanding there aren’t any guarantees in life.
 We’re going to work on making it the best possible opportunity that we’re able to do it in the Southeastern Conference, which is … part of why you came here, right?”

-It is safe to say that there isn’t one football player in the SEC, or elsewhere in college football, who ever thought he’d have to consider whether to play football amid a global pandemic that has infected more than 4.5 million people in this country and killed more than 150,000.
-But the SEC all but explicitly told its players, most of whom are black, that they won’t break.
+It is safe to say that there isn’t one football player in the SEC, or elsewhere in college football, who ever thought he would have to consider whether to play football amid a global pandemic that has infected more than 4.5 million people in this country and killed more than 150,000.
+But the SEC all but explicitly told its players, most of whom are Black, that they won’t break.

 What are the lasting effects of the virus if you catch it, someone asked.
 We don’t know, a sports medicine physician from the University of Mississippi essentially said.
 But we’ll check your heart.